• Skip to primary navigation

 Assemble and bake

-• Grease a 9″ pie dish with a little butter, taking care to cover both the base and the sides.
+• Grease a 9" pie dish with a little butter, taking care to cover both the base and the sides.

-• Roll out the pastry to approximately one eighth of an inch thickness, and use it to line the greased pie dish.
+• Roll out the pastry to approximately one-eighth of an inch thickness, and use it to line the greased pie dish.

-• If you have made the pastry according to the recipe above, you will only need to use half the pastry.
-You can keep the remainder in the fridge for up to 3 days, or freeze it and store in the freezer for up to six months.
+• If you have made the pastry according to the recipe above, you only need to use half the pastry.
+You can keep the remainder in the fridge for up to 3 days, or freeze it and store it in the freezer for up to six months.

 Steps to assemble the pie.